 You can find out more about the Coffee Board by clicking to read about Indian Coffee or visiting www.indiacoffee.org.

-In this video, the Indian Board of Coffee shows how coffee is made in India.
+In this video, the following video shows how coffee is made in India.
 Some of the methods you will recognize!
 The presenter introduces how to prepare your favorite drink, though you will see one unique piece of coffee kit: The Stainless steel filter.
 That is perhaps the most interesting aspect of the video, as the presenter shows how it is used.

-One interesting variation in India is the Indian filter coffee which is combined with 20% chicory to aid brewing.
+One interesting variation in India is the Indian coffee which is mixed with 20% chicory to aid brewing.
 Then a couple of tablespoons are added to hot milk with sugar for serving.

 You can find some real Indian brands of coffee in the Amazon store.
-See what’s available.
+See what’s available below.